-The coronavirus has rapidly changed how companies across the world operate and the tools they use to communicate with their customers.
+The coronavirus pandemic has rapidly changed how companies across the world operate and the tools they use to communicate with their customers.

 One way to communicate directly with your customers is through email marketing.

 Our email marketing tips and best practices will help you get the most out of your email marketing campaigns:

 During these challenging times email marketing should be authentic, so that it is not simply seen as advertising or a sales opportunity.
 Use email to maintain genuine communications with your customers, reassuring them about how they can access your product/services and responding to questions and concerns which they are likely to have.
 This will allow customers to have a clear understanding regarding the ways you are able to provide help.